IDEELResearch/lumpyR2sh/README.md

 ### Details
 Both master bash script will expect that `samtools`, `extractSplitReads_BwaMem` (from `lumpy`), `pairend_distro.py` (from `lumpy`), `lumpy`, and `SVTyper` are execuetable from your environment.

+### Advantages
+The advantage of using this pipeline is that the R script will read and input the correct _mean_ and _stdev_ for each individual library (important for `lumpy-sv` functionality) and needed to run this program at scale.

 ## Example

 > `# step 1`